alcrene/myst-template-pnas2023/README.md

   + This seems to be an error in the template: `pnas-new.cls` modifies the `\bibliography` command to also insert this label.

 ## Limitations

+### Other templates

+PNAS has separate templates for “Brief Report” and “SI Appendix” which we don’t cover.

 ### First page
 The PNAS template defines a `\firstpage` macro, which must be called _before_ the main text and does some LaTeX voodoo to change the layout commands after a set number of pagraphs.
 However in my experience this is unreliable: it works on Overleaf, but not when I compile on my local machine.
 Plus, it makes LaTeX’s errors even more opaque than usual, because it relies on the experimental `\afterpage` package, which moves rendering (and therefore also rendering errors) away from their source.